International Travel Registration

 Iowa State University is engaged in a variety of global initiatives and activities including research, service, outreach, recruitment, and study abroad.
 In order to facilitate these activities, the university needs to be able to provide appropriate resources to travelers, promote the safety and security of these travelers, and comply with domestic and international laws.
-These resources include providing international travel emergency assistance and health insurance, complying with export control regulations & the Fly America act, advising travelers of safety & security concerns, and providing material resources such as travel laptops and satellite phones.
+These resources include providing international travel emergency assistance and health insurance, complying with export control regulations and the Fly America act, advising travelers of safety and security concerns, and providing material resources such as travel laptops and satellite phones. top

 International Travel – Travel to countries outside the United States.
 For travel registration purposes, US territories and protectorates should be considered international travel, as well.

 ISU-Sponsored Travel – Travel will be considered ISU-sponsored if it meets any one of the following criteria: